flutter/website/src/docs/development/platform-integration/platform-channels.md

 ## Custom channels and codecs

-Besides the above mentioned `MethodChannel`, you can also use the more basic [`BasicMessageChannel`][BasicMessageChannel], which supports basic, asynchronous message passing using a custom message codec.
+Besides the above mentioned `MethodChannel`, you can also use the more basic [`BasicMessageChannel`][], which supports basic, asynchronous message passing using a custom message codec.
 You can also use the specialized [`BinaryCodec`][], [`StringCodec`][], and [`JSONMessageCodec`][] classes, or create your own codec.

+You might also check out an example of a custom codec in the [`cloud_firestore`][] plugin, which is able to serialize and deserialize many more types than the default types.

 ## Channels and Platform Threading